TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-overview-quick-start.md

 {{< figure src="/products/arduino-libraries/images/electronics/renderer-docs/tcmenu-designer-create-project.jpg" title="Menu Designer UI - create project dialog" alt="Menu Designer UI - create project dialog" >}}

 Select the "I want to create a new project on disk" option, this creates a new folder in the chosen location (default is your sketch directory).
-Type in the name of the project that you want to create, once done the main window will be displayed again with the created project already opened.
+Type in the name of the project that you want to create, and select an appropriate platform.
+Advanced: If you want to use a CPP file instead of an INO, tick the "Use CPP" box, and you can enable internationalization support at this point too.
+Choose appropriate options and click "Create".

 **PlatformIO note:** At this point you will probably want to create a platformio.ini file in this directory for your specific board.
 Also add the library dependency on [tcMenu library](https://platformio.org/lib/show/7316/tcMenu) at the same time.